theOehrly/Fast-F1/README.rst

 Please report bugs if (when) you find them.
 Feel free to report complaints about unclear documentation too.
-The available documentation is updated for this version.

 Interested in contributing?
-See below...
+There's some info at the end of this document...

 Installation